NeLy-EPFL/flygym/doc/source/api_ref/camera.rst

 Camera
 ======

 The ``Camera`` class defines how images should be rendered from a camera in the world model.
-Note that the ``Camera`` class does not by itself add a camera to the MuJoCo model — the camera must have already exsited and can be referenced by its name.
+Note that the ``Camera`` class does not by itself add a camera to the MuJoCo model — the camera must have already existed and can be referenced by its name.
 The camera can be added in two ways:

 1. By adding a camera to the MuJoCo model file.
 Refer to the `section on camera <https://mujoco.readthedocs.io/en/stable/XMLreference.html#body-camera>`_ in the MuJoCo XML reference for more information.
 As an example, the following XML code adds a tracking camera to the MuJoCo model: